 How to Add a Color Profile in Windows 11

-You add a color profile in Windows 11 by navigating to the “Calibrate display color” tool, which allows you to select and apply ICC profiles for precise color management.
+Adding a color profile in Windows 11 uses the “Calibrate display color” tool to apply ICC profiles for accurate screen colors.

-For instance, if you’re working with images or videos, using the correct color profile for your specific display, often a .icc or .icm file, can make a significant difference in how your content appears.
+For example, if you edit photos or videos, using the right color profile, often a .icc or .icm file, can make your work look much better.

 Where to Find Color Profile Settings